xiaoli-dong/metagenomics_crash_course/Assembly.md

 #do the assembly using quality controlled reads
 >nohup metaspades.py --pe1-1 your_qc_R1_file --pe2-1 your_qc_R1_file2 --pe3-1 your_qc_R1_file3  --pe1-2 your_qc_R1_file --pe2-2 your_qc_R1_file2 --pe3-2 your_qc_R1_file3  -t 8 -m 100 -o metaspades_coassembly  >& metaspades_coassembly.log.txt&
 ```
-### Assembly statistics
+### Assembly stats
-To assess the assembly, a tool from bbmap is used to generate summary statistics.
+You can use seqStats.pl included in the bin directory to generate the simple stats for the assembled contigs
 ```
 #go into directory
 cd megahit_assembly